Skip to main content

 4. If Enforcement files an index of initials found in the complaint, it must file the index as a separate pleading containing a caption and an attached certificate of service.

-5. Answers: Respondents must include the caption of the case and an attached certificate of service as part of the answer and file it as a separate pleading.
+5. Answers: Respondents must include the caption of the case and an attached certificate of service as part of the answer and file it as a pleading.
 Respondents should not attach other documents as part of their answer.

 10. All other motions: parties should include the caption of the case and an attached certificate of service in all motions.
 Parties generally should not attach other documents as part of a motion.